-Allows you to set the over-current protection level for Channel C and Channel D memory VPP voltage.

-Standard~Extreme Selects Standard, Low, Medium, High, Turbo, or Extreme which represents different level of over-current protection for the memory voltage.
+Allows you to set the over-current protection level for the CPU VAXG voltage.
+Selects Standard, Low, Medium, High, Turbo, or Extreme which represents different level of over-current protection for the CPU VAXG voltage.
+Auto lets the BIOS automatically configure this setting.
+(Default: Auto)